 On Tuesday, June 16, around sixty area residents gathered in Sturgeon Bay to learn more about the Public Trust Doctrine and the state's obligation to protect our shared public trust resources such as Lake Michigan, Sturgeon Bay, and the land underlying those waters.
 The Door County Daily News covered the event and included a video clip.

 Many of these citizens attended because they are concerned about the City of Sturgeon Bay's plan to sell property for a large waterfront hotel.
 Questions arose regarding whether all of the property that the City plans to sell is private property or whether some of it might be filled-in lakebed that would still be subject to Public Trust Doctrine protections.

-Staff Attorney Sarah Williams presented background on the Public Trust Doctrine and Wisconsin's Sunshine Laws that ensure public access to government decisions.
+Staff Attorney Sarah Geers presented background on the Public Trust Doctrine and Wisconsin's Sunshine Laws that ensure public access to government decisions.
 The question and answer session that followed revealed some important questions that residents have for the City.
 As described in MEA's May 8th letter to the Wisconsin Department of Natural Resources, the location of the ordinary high water mark has not been determined for part of the parcel that the City plans to sell for hotel development.

 Then, in a victory for defending public land, on Friday, February 10, a district court Judge said “no” to the City of Sturgeon Bay’s plan to sell property on a historic dock—parcel 92 (for more, see this map)—to a hotel developer and reiterated support for the plaintiffs' position that filled Lake Michigan lake bed is public land.